Mastering the Market Cycles, by Howard Marks

 - Prosperity brings expanded lending, which leads to unwise lending, which produces large losses, which makes lenders stop lending, which ends prosperity, and on and on.
 Looking for the cause of a market extreme usually requires rewinding the videotape of the credit cycles of some months or years.
 The key in dealing with credit cycles lies in recognizing that it reaches its apex when things have been going well for a while, news has been good, risk aversion is low, and investors are eager.
 That makes it easy for borrowers to raise money and causes buyers and investors to compete for the opportunity to provide it.
 The result is cheap financing, low credit standard, weak deals and unwise extension of credit.
 Borrowers hold the cards when the credit windows are wide open.

-- The opposite comes true to the other extreme of the cycle: when risk aversion is higher, and investor are depressed.
-During those times, no-one wants to provide capital, the credit market freezes up.
+- The opposite comes true to the other extreme of the cycle: when risk aversion is higher, and investors are depressed.
+During those times, no one wants to provide capital, the credit market freezes up.
 The cards are in the hands of the providers of capital.
 This is a time to apply a rigorous standard in investing, using the right margin of safety.
 In such scenarios, investors can swing into an aggressive mode.

 - The merits of the asset in question (it’s quality) matter only so much and can not always justify its price, which is inevitably transported to levels that are extreme and unsustainable.